 CSi may suffer losses due to employee misconduct.
-CSi's businesses are exposed to risk from potential non-compliance with policies or regulations, employee misconduct or negligence or fraud, which could result in civil or criminal investigations and charges, regulatory sanctions and serious reputational or financial harm.
-Although it is not always possible to deter employee misconduct, CSi has controls in place to prevent and mitigate against employee misconduct and the consequences thereof.
+CSi's businesses are exposed to risk from potential noncompliance with policies or regulations, employee misconduct or negligence or fraud, which could result in civil or criminal investigations, litigations and charges, regulatory sanctions and serious reputational or financial harm.
+It is not always possible to deter or fully prevent employee misconduct and the precautions CSi takes to prevent and detect this activity have not always been, and may not always be, fully effective.

-8. Reputational risk
+9. Reputational risk